 As we are leaving, a hotel security officer asks us to follow him to the Ritz ballroom.
 The guards have set up a phonograph and have two boys our age there, looking like Irish Spring Soap commercials.

 “We want to bring you boys up to snuff on real Irish step-dancing,” the guard announces.

 Back at Mower, we tell Minehan he has to sleep on the third floor again.
 We have a week’s worth of fucking to get through.
-I’m to leave on the train to New York after morning mass.
+I leave on the train to New York after morning mass.